Susanne Morris

 5. Cryptocurrency

-With an expected global blockchain market of $39.7 billion by 2025, it is unlikely that cryptocurrency is going anywhere soon.
-And although cryptocurrency can be applied to the previously mentioned automation and technology adaptation trend, as cryptocurrency is an offshoot of fintech, its exponentially expanding market size makes it enough of a trend to stand on its own.
-VCs have found that cryptocurrency offers a more alternative trading approach, as it's not as regulated as traditional investing.
-Like an initial public offering (IPO), cryptocurrency uses an (ICO) initial coin offering that allows companies to raise funds via a digital coin.
+VCs have found that cryptocurrency offers an alternative trading approach, as it's not as regulated as traditional investing.
+Like the initial public offering (IPO), cryptocurrency uses initial coin offering (ICO) that allows companies to raise funds with digital coins.
 This method has proven to be quite fruitful for both VCs and companies alike that may be looking for more flexible ways to invest or find funding, respectively.

 Public web data processing and beyond